-We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic and liver diseases.
-Our lead product candidate, MGL-3196, is a proprietary, liver-directed, selective thyroid hormone receptor-ß, or THR-ß, agonist being developed as a once-daily oral pill that can potentially be used to treat a number of disease states with high unmet medical need.
-We are developing MGL-3196 for non-alcoholic steatohepatitis, or NASH, and have completed enrollment of 125 patients in a Phase 2 clinical trial in this indication.
-We are also developing MGL-3196 for dyslipidemia, particularly genetic dyslipidemias such as familial hypercholesterolemia, or FH, including both homozygous and heterozygous forms of the disease.
-We have completed enrollment of 116 patients in a Phase 2 clinical trial in heterozygous FH, or HeFH, patients.
-We are planning to conduct a proof-of-concept clinical trial in homozygous FH patients.
-In addition to the NASH and HeFH Phase 2 clinical trials, MGL-3196 has also been studied in five completed Phase 1 trials in a total of 137 subjects.
-MGL-3196 was safe and well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, a trial determining absorption distribution metabolism and excretion (ADME), and two drug interaction trials with statins.
+We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapeutic candidates for the treatment of cardiovascular, metabolic, and liver diseases.
+Our lead product candidate, MGL-3196, is a proprietary, liver-directed, selective thyroid hormone receptor-ß, or THR-ß, agonist being developed as a once-daily oral pill that can potentially be used to treat a number of disease states with high unmet medical need, including non-alcoholic steatohepatitis, or NASH.
+For NASH, we enrolled 125 patients in a Phase 2 clinical trial and are nearing completion of this 36-week trial for this indication.
+We achieved the 12-week primary endpoint for this 36-week trial and reported the results in December 2017.
+We are also developing MGL-3196 for dyslipidemia, including genetic dyslipidemias such as heterozygous familial hypercholesterolemia, or HeFH.
+We enrolled 116 patients and completed a Phase 2 clinical trial in HeFH patients, and we reported the results in February 2018.
+In addition to the NASH and HeFH Phase 2 clinical trials, MGL-3196 has also been studied in six completed Phase 1 trials in a total of 183 subjects.
+MGL-3196 was safe and well-tolerated in these trials, which included a single ascending dose trial, a multiple ascending dose trial, two drug interaction trials with statins, a multiple dose mass balance study, and a single dose relative bioavailability study of tablet formulations versus capsule formulation.